0:00

 What is The Outpost?

-The Outpost is a chauni — a base.
-A seed.
-A beginning.
+The Outpost is a chauni - a base, a seed, a beginning.

-Examples include, but are not limited to:
+These chaunis include, but are not limited to:

 Collaboration Over Isolation